Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - path: `string`
-  >the request path for the client, which the handler has previously been registered for
+  >The request path for the client, which the handler has previously been registered for.

 Example: